Sjeiti/ronvalstarnl/src/data/markdown/post_signals.md

 console.log('cleared',totals()) // : 200
 ```

-This is still only 111 lines including JSDoc.
+This is still only 111 lines including JSDoc, or 934 bytes minified.

+The code is no rocket science either.
+I'll run you through some of the less obvious points.

+Starting with JSDoc; you might notice the different ways both prototypes are documented.
+The `Signal` as `@function` but the `Slot` as `@typedef`.
+Thing is; even though JavaScript is prototypal by nature, most people will use it in a classical way.

 ### So...